Over the Limit (2010): Aftermath

-The Undertaker qualified for the World Heavyweight Championship Fatal 4-way match at Fatal 4-Way but was injured and replaced by Rey Mysterio before the event.
+The Undertaker qualified for SmackDown's World Heavyweight Championship fatal four-way match at Fatal 4-Way but was injured and replaced by Rey Mysterio before the event.

 During the event, five wrestlers suffered legitimate injuries.
 Randy Orton dislocated his shoulder while Ted DiBiase suffered a concussion, and although they both appeared on Raw the following night, they did not wrestle.
 CM Punk required 13 staples to close the wound in his forehead he sustained during his match with Mysterio.
 Batista suffered a back and tailbone injury during his match with John Cena, who himself suffered a laceration and lost a tooth.

 On the episode of Raw following Over the Limit, Bret Hart was announced as the new Raw General Manager.
 During Batista's promo at the beginning of the show, Hart interrupted and told him that if he wanted a rematch against Cena, he would have to qualify for the fatal four-way match at the Fatal 4-Way pay-per-view in June.
 Batista refused to wrestle, citing his injuries, and as a result Hart awarded the match to his opponent Orton by forfeit.
 Following Hart's decision, Batista quit WWE.
 This storyline was put in place as Batista was legitimately leaving WWE to pursue acting and a career in mixed martial arts.

 Apart from Orton qualifying via forfeit, the other qualifying matches for the WWE Championship fatal four-way match saw Sheamus defeat Mark Henry and Edge defeat Jericho and Cena in a triple threat match.